Mississippi River History

 The Mississippi River, meaning the “father of waters”, provided much inspiration to famous author Mark Twain.
 Samuel Clemens first signed his author name Mark Twain in February 1863 as a newspaper reporter in Nevada.
 The name Mark Twain means “Mark Number Two”, a Mississippi River term for the second mark on the line measuring the depth signified by two fathoms or twelve feet, the safe depth for a steamboat.
 In 1857, at the age of 21, Twain became a “cub” steamboat pilot.

 The Civil War ended his career four years later by halting all river traffic.
-Twain never lived in the Mississippi River Valley again, but he went back to the river in his writing throughout his life.
+Twain never lived in the Mississippi River Valley again, but he went back to the river in his writings throughout his life.
 He visited several times, most notably in 1882 when he wrote Life on the Mississippi, his fullest and most autobiographical account of the region and its inhabitants.
 Another prominent visit was in 1902, when he made his final trip to the scenes of his childhood home in Hannibal, Missouri.
 His boyhood home is now a museum open to the public.

 The roots of American Music history run through the Mississippi River Country.
 Jazz, Blues, Gospel, Country and Folk music can all find their origins in America’s heartland.
 As the main transportation route during the nation’s early years, the Mississippi River carried not only people and goods, but also different cultures and forms of music.
 Memphis is known as the birthplace of the Blues genre, while Arkansas is called the “folk music capital of the world”.
 Arkansas, along with Missouri, contributed to the making of Country, Bluegrass, Folk and Gospel music.
 Jazz and Blues originated in the south, but the genres made their way north to Illinois and the metropolis of Chicago.

 Experience the Mississippi River's rich history for yourself.
-We offer several cruises to help you step back in time and discover this iconic part of American History.
+We offer several cruises to discover this iconic part of American History.
 Daily shore excursions, on-board historians and special guest lecturers bring the history of the river to life.